 (render-JSON req {:name "Olympia" :surface 500 :opened 1915})

-It returns a nice JSON with the right header.
+It returns neat JSON with the correct header.

 {